Albertsons Companies (NYSE:ACI) Updates FY 2021 Earnings Guidance

-Albertsons Companies (NYSE:ACI) last released its quarterly earnings data on Wednesday, July 28th.
-The company reported $0.89 earnings per share for the quarter, beating the consensus estimate of $0.68 by $0.21.
-The firm had revenue of $21.27 billion during the quarter, compared to the consensus estimate of $20.69 billion.
-Albertsons Companies had a return on equity of 107.72% and a net margin of 1.04%.
-On average, analysts anticipate that Albertsons Companies will post 2.33 earnings per share for the current fiscal year.
+Albertsons Companies (NYSE:ACI) last released its earnings results on Sunday, October 17th.
+The company reported $0.64 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.45 by $0.19.
+The business had revenue of $16.51 billion for the quarter, compared to the consensus estimate of $15.85 billion.
+Albertsons Companies had a return on equity of 101.23% and a net margin of 1.04%.
+Albertsons Companies’s quarterly revenue was up 4.7% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.59 earnings per share.
+As a group, equities analysts predict that Albertsons Companies will post 2.42 earnings per share for the current fiscal year.

+A number of equities analysts have weighed in on the company.
+Credit Suisse Group boosted their price target on Albertsons Companies from $24.00 to $35.00 and gave the stock an outperform rating in a research report on Thursday, September 23rd.
+Telsey Advisory Group boosted their price target on Albertsons Companies from $33.00 to $35.00 and gave the stock an outperform rating in a research report on Tuesday, October 19th.
+BMO Capital Markets downgraded Albertsons Companies from a market perform rating to an underperform rating and boosted their price target for the stock from $22.00 to $26.00 in a research report on Tuesday, October 5th.
+Barclays boosted their price target on Albertsons Companies from $27.00 to $30.00 and gave the stock an equal weight rating in a research report on Tuesday, October 19th.
+Finally, MKM Partners upped their target price on Albertsons Companies from $27.00 to $31.00 and gave the company a neutral rating in a research report on Tuesday, October 19th.
+Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating and six have given a buy rating to the company.
+According to MarketBeat.com, the stock currently has a consensus rating of Hold and an average target price of $27.73.

 About Albertsons Companies